 Wednesday 23rd January 2019: Question Time, BBC One and BBC Radio 5 live, 17 January 2019

-A YouGov poll published on the day of the programme suggested a lead for the Conservatives but Diane Abbott was also right to say that some other polls suggested Labour either as ahead or tied, and we should have made that clear.
-We should normally report the findings of opinion polls in the context of trend and must always do so when reporting voting intention polls.
+Though a YouGov poll published on the day of the programme suggested a lead for the Conservatives, Diane Abbott was right to describe the overall situation as “kind of level pegging”, and we should not have described Labour as “definitely” behind on the basis of a single poll.
+We should always report voting intention polls in the context of trend.

 Thursday 17th January 2019: World at One, BBC Radio 4, 26 December 2018